A scaling analysis of a cat and mouse Markov chain: Introduction

-It has been shown in Litvak and Robert~\cite{Litvak:01} that, for the Markovian variant of the algorithm, the distribution of the vector of the cash variables can be represented with the conditional distributions of a Markov chain $(C_n,M_n)$ on the discrete state space ${\cal S}\times{\cal S} $.
-The sequence $(C_n)$, representing the location of the cat, is a Markov chain with transition matrix $P=(p(x,y))$ associated to the random walk on the graph ${\cal S}$.
-The second coordinate, the location of the mouse, $(M_n)$ has the following dynamic: \begin{itemize} \item If $M_n\not=C_n$, then $M_{n+1}=M_n$, \item If $M_n=C_n$, then, conditionally on $M_n$, the random variable $M_{n+1}$ has distribution $(p(M_n,y), y\in{\cal S})$ and is independent of $C_{n+1}$. \end{itemize} This can be summarized as follows: the cat moves according to the transition matrix $P=(p(x,y))$ and the mouse stays idle unless the cat is at the same site in which case the mouse also moves independently according to $P=(p(x,y))$.
+$\!\!$It has been shown in Litvak and Robert~\cite{Litvak01} that, for the Markovian variant of the algorithm, the distribution of the vector of the cash variables can be represented with the conditional distributions of a Markov chain $(C_n,M_n)$ on the discrete state space ${\cal S}\times{\cal S} $.
+The sequence~$(C_n)$, representing the location of the cat, is a Markov chain with transition matrix $P=(p(x,y))$ associated to the random walk on the graph~${\cal S}$.
+The second coordinate, the location of the mouse, $(M_n)$ has the following dynamic: \begin{itemize}[--] \item[--] If $M_n\not=C_n$, then $M_{n+1}=M_n$, \item[--] If $M_n=C_n$, then, conditionally on $M_n$, the random variable $M_{n+1}$ has distribution $(p(M_n,y), y\in{\cal S})$ and is independent of $C_{n+1}$. \end{itemize} This can be summarized as follows: the cat moves according to the transition matrix $P=(p(x,y))$ and the mouse stays idle unless the cat is at the same site, in which case the mouse also moves independently according to $P=(p(x,y))$.

-The terminology ``cat and mouse problem'' is also used in a somewhat different way in game theory, the cat playing the role of the ``adversary''.
-See Coppersmith \etal~\cite{Copper} and references therein.
+The terminology ``cat and mouse problem'' is also used in a somewhat different way in game theory, the cat playing the role of the ``adversary.''
+See Coppersmith et al. \cite{Copper} and references therein.

-The asymptotic properties of this interesting Markov chain $(C_n,M_n)$ for a general transition matrix $P$ are the subject of this paper.
-In particular the asymptotic behavior of the location mouse $(M_n)$ is investigated.
-The distribution of $(M_n)$ plays an important role in the algorithm designed by Abiteboul \etal~\cite{APC}, see Litvak and Robert~\cite{Litvak:01} for further details.
+The asymptotic properties of this interesting Markov chain $(C_n,M_n)$ for a~number of transition matrices $P$ are the subject of this paper.
+In particular, the asymptotic behavior of the location mouse $(M_n)$ is investigated.
+The distribution of $(M_n)$ plays an important role in the algorithm designed by Abiteboul et al. \cite{APC}; see Litvak and Robert \cite{Litvak01} for further details.
 It should be noted that $(M_n)$ is not, in general, a Markov chain.

-\subsection{Outline of the Paper}
+\subsection{Outline of the paper}

-Section~\ref{secCM} analyzes the recurrence properties of the Markov chain $(C_n,M_n)$ when the Markov chain $(C_n)$ is recurrent.
-A representation of the invariant measure of $(C_n,M_n)$ in terms of the reversed process of $(C_n)$ is given.
+Section \ref{secCM} analyzes the recurrence properties of the Markov chain $(C_n,M_n)$ when the Markov chain $(C_n)$ is recurrent.
+A~representation of the invariant measure of $(C_n,M_n)$ in terms of the reversed process of $(C_n)$ is given.

 Since the mouse moves only when the cat arrives at its location, it may seem quite likely that the mouse will spend most of the time at nodes which are unlikely for the cat.
 It is shown that this is indeed the case when the state space is finite and if the Markov chain $(C_n)$ is reversible but not in general.